Chevalier d'Eon and gender non-conformity in the 18th century

 Who was the Chevalier D'Eon?

 One legend about d'Eon's clandestine adventures sees them sent on a secret mission to conspire with Empress Elizabeth of Russia.
 To infiltrate the court and avoid detection, d'Eon assumed the identity of the lady Lia de Beaumont, and served as a maid of honour to the Empress.
-This tale has never been confirmed and maybe an instance of d'Eon's tendency for personal myth-making.

 After their time as a spy and a period as the French Ambassador to Russia, d'Eon returned to France to become a captain of Dragoons, in the later stages of the 7 year-war, serving at the Battle of Villinghausen in July 1761.
 D'Eon was sent to London in 1763 to help draft the peace treaty that ended the conflict.
 They were rewarded for this service with the honorific title Chevalier which is roughly equivalent to a knight in English.